Frequently Asked Questions (FAQ)

 What are the qualifications for acceptance?

-EPIC is open to all students currently in grades 6-11 or rising 7th-12th graders.
+EPIC is open to all rising 7th-12th graders.
 The program’s primary goals are to attract more female, first-generation and low-income students to the field of engineering and inspire them to choose it as a career path.
 However, ALL students are welcome to apply regardless of background.
 Acceptance into EPIC is based on the essay you write and an indication (from your GPA, the classes you have taken, extracurricular activities, etc.) that you have applied yourself to your studies.
 The EPIC program does its best to determine which students will gain the most from the program.

 My child is not female or a first-generation college student.
 Can he/they still attend?

 Yes.
 EPIC is open to all students.

 Will attending EPIC increase my chances of getting into Cal Poly?

-Attending EPIC has no bearing on your acceptance to Cal Poly.
-Also, if you do not get accepted to EPIC, it does not reflect on your chances of getting accepted to Cal Poly.
-A small percentage of EPIC attendees receive acceptance to Cal Poly.
+Attending EPIC has no bearing on acceptance to Cal Poly.
+In addition, it does not reflect on the chances of getting accepted to Cal Poly.

 When will I know if I've been accepted?